 Plan a break to vibrant Galway City and stay in a family room at the Connacht Hotel.
-Parents love the kitchen in the room and great location, while little ones adore the kid’s pool and colourful bunk beds.
+Parents love the kitchen in the room and its great location, while the little ones adore the kid’s pool and colourful bunk beds.
 Have a family day out on the Galway Tourist Train and see all the sights in a fun and unique way.

 Discover a different side of Dublin on a Hop On Hop Off Tour around the capital.
 Take in the sights and buzzing atmosphere from an open top bus, admiring places you’ve never been before.
 With over 30 stops at Dublin's most loved and unique places, enjoy a scenic spin and hear stories of the city’s colourful history along the way.

 The striking Birr Castle Demesne in Offaly has a whole host of fun activities.
 Smaller kids love exploring the grounds and discovering wildlife on The Quest, while older kids are fans of the Treehouse Adventure Playground.
 Again, pre-booking is advised.